-We might add that Narcissus, aside from falling in love with himself, probably became fascinated with the existential experience of the "self-other" paradox that reflecting surfaces offer.
+We might add that Narcissus, aside from falling in love with himself, probably got first fascinated with the existential experience of the "self-other" paradox that reflecting surfaces offer.

-Despite the intrinsic paradox attached to mirrors, mirror self-recognition tests remain a valid instrument to assess self-knowledge at a conceptual and recognitive level.
+Despite the intrinsic paradox attached to mirrors, mirror self-recognition tests remain a valid instrument to assess self-knowledge at a conceptual and re-cognitory level.
 It is particularly valid to assess the ability of children to objectify themselves and eventually get over the "self-other" paradox.
 This requires stepping back and reflectiveness in the sense of mental reflection, beyond direct perception and action.

-In relation to mirrors, two questions are of particular interest from a developmental perspective.
+There are two questions that are of interest from a developmental perspective.
 The first is, when do infants start to become contemplative in the exploration of themselves, not merely experiencing their embodied self via direct perception and action?
 The second is, what might be the process enabling infants to adopt a contemplative, reflective stance when exploring themselves?
 These are important "how" and "why" questions regarding the origins of self-concept.
-These questions are wide open for speculation.
-Nevertheless, in light of recent progress in infancy research, it is possible to speculate (i.e., "reflect") on the developmental origins of self-recognition, hence self-concept.
+These questions are still wide open for speculation.
+Nevertheless, in light of recent progress in infancy research, it is possible to speculate (i.e., "reflect") on the developmental origins of self-concept.